 An artist’s rendition of the horrors Columbus brought upon the Arawak people

 4. On 3rd August 1492, Christopher Columbus sailed out of Palos de la Fontera on board his flagship the Santa Maria.
 Along with him were two other ships, the Pinta and the Nina.
 Exactly ten weeks later on 12 October he landed on “San Salvador,” a still unidentified island in the Bahamas.
 In October he also reached Cuba and on 6th December he had landed on the island of Haiti, which he renamed La Spanola (Hispaniola).
-He described the natives of the island: “they have no iron or steel or weapons, nor are they capable of using them, although they are well-built people of handsome stature.
+This was how he described the people of the island: “they have no iron or steel or weapons, nor are they capable of using them, although they are well-built people of handsome stature.
 They are…free with all they possess that no one would believe it without seeing it.
 Of anything they have, if you ask them for it, they never say no; rather they invite the person to share it and show as much love as if they were giving their hearts and whether the thing be of value or of small price.”

-5. On the first voyage he seized men and women and children to take back to Spain and parade like circus animals.
+5. On this first voyage he seized men and women and children to take back to Spain and parade like circus animals.
 Most died on the voyage and all were dead within six months.

 6. In 1493 Columbus returned with an invasion force of seventeen ships and as Viceroy and Governor of the Caribbean island, he immediately enslaved the people.
 Armed with the latest weaponry and armoured mastiffs trained to rip people apart, the Spanish tortured, maimed, raped, slaughtered, and burned the inhabitants in search of gold.
 Bartolomé de Las Casas, an eyewitness who eventually became a Dominican friar and fought for the Indians’ rights, left a harrowing description: